Joyce Chen (chef): Business legacy

 Chen was diagnosed with dementia in 1985, and immediately retired.
-She was succeeded by daughter Helen Chen, herself a chef and cookbook author, as chief executive officer of the company, Joyce Chen Inc. Youngest son Stephen became in charge in running the restaurant operations, while Helen concentrated on managing the specialty foods and cookware businesses.
+She was succeeded by daughter Helen Chen, herself a chef and cookbook author, as chief executive officer of the company, Joyce Chen Inc. Youngest son Stephen became in charge of running the restaurant operations, while Helen concentrated on managing the specialty foods and cookware businesses.

 Following their mother's death in 1994, Stephen continued to run the restaurant business.
 However, in 1998 the restaurant at 390 Rindge Avenue closed, thus ending the 40-year run of the Joyce Chen Restaurant chain altogether.
 The building and site were purchased by Just-A-Start, and underwent a one-year renovation.
 In 1999, the former restaurant was re-opened, this time as a childcare facility, while the remainder of the lot on Rindge Avenue was filled with residential housing.
 In 2005, the structure was demolished in order to make more room for additional residential units.

 After the restaurant business ceased operations, Helen continued to run Joyce Chen Products, but in January 2003 she sold the business to Columbian Home Products in order to provide the company with additional capital.
 Helen has since written and published three cookbooks of her own, and in 2007 she developed her own line of cookware for Harold Import Company (Lakewood, New Jersey), under a new banner "Helen's Asian Kitchen".
 Helen has also taught cooking at Boston University.

 In January 2020, Columbian Home Products, the distributor of the "Joyce Chen", "Keilen" and "Origins" cookware brands since 2003, closed its plant in Terre Haute, Indiana and laid off its remaining 82 employees.
 Prior to the closure, Columbian had sold the three brands to Honey-Can-Do, and the "Granite-Ware" brand to Cinsa USA.
 "Snow River Products", another former brand of Columbian Home Products, was spun off as a stand-alone company, and transitioned to a custom wood products business and away from selling to retailers.

 As of 2021, Stephen is president of Joyce Chen Foods, Inc., which sells food products inspired by his mother's recipes, including Asian sauces, oils, condiments, and spices.
 Over time, the line has been expanded to include gluten-free, certified kosher, and lower-sodium foods, none of which have added MSG content.
 In 2006, after countless requests from former restaurant customers, the line was also expanded to include frozen potstickers.

 Eldest son Henry and his wife Barbara (née Castagnoli) owned and managed Joyce Chen Unlimited, a retail store in Acton, Massachusetts, which closed in March 2008, five months after his death.

 Several Chen disciples have gone on to establish restaurants of their own in the Boston area that serve Chinese cuisine.
 Among them is Pui Chan at "The Wok" in Wellesley, Massachusetts.
 Chan worked for Chen at the Rindge Avenue location starting in 1973 and, with her encouragement, opened his own restaurant in 1978.

+In March 2023, the Joyce Chen brand was acquired by kitchen scale manufacture Escali.